msotomorras/cloud-pareidolias/README.md

 # cloud-pareidolias

-Description of the project can be found in [this link](https://www.ideo.com/blog/training-a-computer-to-find-shapes-in-the-clouds)
+Ideo blog post about this project can be found [here](https://www.ideo.com/blog/training-a-computer-to-find-shapes-in-the-clouds)

 **Pareidolia** is a psychological phenomenon in which the mind responds to a stimulus, usually an image or a sound, by perceiving a familiar pattern where none exists.
 Like seeing a face in this picture: